rodaibrahim/portfolio/README.md

 #### Hi, I’m Roda!

-I’m currently studying **Computer Science and Information Management Technology** at the University of Auckland, with a deep passion for data analysis, statistical modeling, and transforming raw data into meaningful insights.
+I’m currently studying **Computer Science &  Information and Technology Management** at the University of Auckland, with a deep passion for data analysis, statistical modeling, and transforming raw data into meaningful insights.

 <h4 align="center">Why Data Analytics?</h4>